rehite0/rh0-conf/README.md

-this is config files for rh0
+⚙️this is config files for rh0